EECS150/fpga_project_sp23/tips/fpga_checkout.md

 ### Mac
 Xilinx Vivado doesn't support MAC.
 You have to use Virtual Machine.
-Set up VirtualBox with CentOS7 or Ubuntu, and follow the Linux instruction below.
+Set up VirtualBox with CentOS7 or Ubuntu 20.04, and follow the Linux instruction below.

 If you have issue with the Hardware Manager (keep getting disconnected after some time), try enabling USB3.0 setting in your VM setting to see if it helps.